Tenkūbashi Station: Lines

 Tenkūbashi Station is served by the 6.5 km Keikyū Airport Line from Keikyū Kamata to Haneda Airport Terminal 1·2, and lies 3.3 km from the starting point of the line at Keikyū Kamata.
+Local (Futsū/Kakueki teisha), Express (Kyūkoku), Limited Express (Tokkyū) services stop here; Rapid LtdExp (Kaitoku) and Airport Kaitoku don't.

-It is also served by the 17.8 km Tokyo Monorail Haneda Airport Line from Monorail Hamamatsuchō in central Tokyo to Haneda Airport Terminal 2, and lies 12.6 km from the northern terminus of the line at Monorail Hamamatsuchō.
+The station is also served by the 17.8 km Tokyo Monorail Haneda Airport Line from Monorail Hamamatsuchō in central Tokyo to Haneda Airport Terminal 2, and lies 12.6 km from the northern terminus of the line at Monorail Hamamatsuchō.
 Only "Local" all-stations services stop at this station.

 Station layout

 Each of the Keikyu and Tokyo Monorail sections of the station has two side platforms serving two tracks.
+The Tokyo Monorail platforms are unnumbered.
 Both lines are underground.